 Jans have chosen to do virtually anything and everything from community service and travel, to outdoor adventures and full-time work.
 Many students have chosen to pursue credit-bearing opportunities at an accredited institution for purposes of earning transfer credit that will allow them to graduate after three-and-a-half years at Hamilton.
 Other students have used AP credit and/or summer coursework to make on-time graduation possible.

-Please direct any questions to Jack Fitch, Assistant Dean of Admission, by phone at 1-800-843-2655 or email at email@example.com.
+Please direct any questions to Niki Barron, associate dean of admission, by phone at 1-800-843-2655 or email at email@example.com.